pnnl-predictive-phenomics/csc043-gem/README.md

 ## License

-This project is licensed under the [License Name].
-See the `LICENSE` file for details.
+This project is licensed under the [Apache 2.0](https://github.com/pnnl-predictive-phenomics/csc043-GEM/blob/main/LICENSE) See the `LICENSE` file for details.

 ## Contact